Carlyle House: Slavery

-Slaves in Alexandria were able to learn new skills and jobs and living in a community with free African Americans, this allowed them to run away from slavery and got freedom and live with their friends in nearby towns.

 American Revolution

-The ideological and political revolution in British America that started in 1765 originated by tax imposition by the British Parliament, a body in which Americans had no direct representation, which was seen as a violation of their Rights of Englishmen.
-This led to the signing of the United States Declaration of Independence on July 4, 1776, during the American Revolutionary War that started on April 19, 1775, and finished on September 3, 1783.
+The ideological and political revolution in British America that started in 1765 originated with tax imposition by the British Parliament, a body in which American colonists had no direct representation, which was seen as a violation of their rights as Englishmen.
+This led to the signing of the United States Declaration of Independence on July 4, 1776, during the American Revolutionary War that started on April 19, 1775, and ended on September 3, 1783.

 John Carlyle died in 1780, during the time of the Revolutionary War.
 His son, George William Carlyle, inherited the house in 1780, but died in combat at the Battle of Eutaw Springs in South Carolina one year later.

 John Carlyle Herbert inherited the Carlyle House in 1781.
 The house passed from the family's possession by 1827 when Sarah Carlyle died.
-John Carlyle Herbert sold it to pay off an uncle's gambling debt, while he himself had moved to Maryland in the first decade of the 19th century.
+John Carlyle Herbert sold it to pay off an uncle's gambling debt, while he had moved to Maryland in the first decade of the 19th century.

 A wealthy Alexandria merchant, John Lloyd, owned extensive tracts of real estate both in and outside of town, and ended up acquiring possession of the Carlyle House.
 Not successful in selling the property, Lloyd offered the structure as a possible site for the new city and county courthouse to be constructed in Alexandria in 1838.
 This proposal was rejected and Lloyd continued to lease the premises to a number of renters until it was sold in 1848 to James Green, the owner of Green and Brother Furniture Factory, a noted Alexandria furniture manufacturer.

 Civil War

 By 1860 Carlyle House owner James Green completed many major renovations to the Carlyle House.
 He also created a hotel in front of the house known as the Mansion House Hotel, which was known as one of the best hotels on the East Coast.
 With the building of the hotel fronting Fairfax Street, the Carlyle House was no longer visible from the street.

 At the onset of the Civil War, Union troops occupied the city of Alexandria, including the Mansion House Hotel, in November 1860 Green received notice to vacate in December since the Mansion Hotel was going to be confiscated.
 The troops converted it to a hospital for Union soldiers, after the Battle of Bull Run.
-It had a capacity to treat more than 700 wound soldiers, nurses were mostly female, but at the time there were not many female medical doctors in the country.
+It could treat more than 700 wounded soldiers, and nurses were mostly female, but at the time there were not many female medical doctors in the country.

 During the Civil War, this house and the city of Alexandria itself, that once used slave force, became one of the principal centers that supported the fight against slavery and hold a key role in the abolition of slavery in the United States in the 19th century.